Life

 • They also have master’s degrees (MBA, M.Ed., and MSIT) (Editor update: 12 courses for MBA and MSIT, 13 courses for M.Ed)

 • When I started, you could study Business Administration and Computer Science.
-In September 2017, they added Health Science.

 • The academic year starts on September 1, but you can join in any term.

-• That means that out of 52 weeks in the year, 45 are academic weeks.
+• The year is divided into five terms of nine weeks each.
+That means that out of 52 weeks in the year, 45 are academic weeks.
 Relentless!

 • You usually take two courses per term.